Contributing

 Local Setup

-This section provides a step-by-step guide for setting up and starting work on the project.
-These steps will help you set up your project environment and dependencies for efficient development.
+This section provides a step-by-step guide for setting up your local environment and dependencies for efficient development.

-Run the following command in your project’s root directory to create the default environment and install development dependencies, assuming you've already cloned the github repo.
+Clone the repo and run the following command in your project’s root directory to install development dependencies:

 make dev

-Before every commit, apply the consistent formatting of the code, as we want our codebase look consistent:
+Before any commit, apply the consistent formatting of the code, as we want our codebase look consistent:

 make fmt